Military Relations Webinar

 Attendees will learn how they can ensure a smooth transition from military to civilian airport operations and management.
 Additionally, they will have the opportunity to network with airport executives from around the country.

-This half-day course is included with workshop registration.
+This half-day course is included with workshop registration and attendees will receive a certificate of attendance afterwards.
 We hope to see you there!

 Sponsorship Opportunities